 Getting enough protein

 If you’re exercising often, increasing protein intake will provide all of the amino acids you need to boost muscle growth.
-Check out stevia free vegan protein powders which are great to add to smoothies and other drinks.
-They don’t just provide protein, they also help increase your micronutrient and calorie intake.
+It might be worth trying some vegan protein powders which are perfect to add to smoothies and other drinks.
+They don’t just provide protein either, they also help increase your micronutrient and calorie intake.

 Cardiovascular vs Resistance training